jeffreykegler/hoonlint/misc/whitespace.md

 * The arm head.

 * A vertical gap,
-  whose inter-comment location is the base column, and whose pre-comment location is undefined.
+  with comments at the base column,

 * The arm body,
   aligned one stop after the arm marker.